barabo/advanced-shell-history/README.md

     options necessary for the magic to work.

 ## Bugs
+  * The C++ version does not compile in OSX because the CLOCK_MONOTONIC symbol is undefined.
+    * Use the python version for now.
-  * doesn't capture exec'ed commands: example: exec rm /tmp/foo # is lost
+  * Doesn't capture exec'ed commands: example: `exec rm /tmp/foo # is lost`
-  * the python version is about 10x slower than the C++ version
+  * The python version is about 10x slower than the C++ version.

 ### Author
 carl.anderson@gmail.com (Carl Anderson)